All Episodes

 Great to have you here.

-Our telephone numbers 800-282-2882.
+Our telephone number is 800-282-2882.

-Now there's a story going on out there that the economy is roaring back.
+Now, there's a story going on out there that the economy is roaring back.

-And as part of the story that the economy is roaring back, that uh unemployment is going down.
+And as part of the story that the economy is roaring back, that unemployment is going down.

-Now, Gallup says that unemployment, the next report ought to be up around 9%, according to their data.
+Now, Gallup says that unemployment, the next report, ought to be up around 9%, according to their data.

 It seldom agrees with the number put out by the government, but that's what Gallup is saying.

-Look, don't try to make the case here that the economy's coming back and roaring back as a re-election issue.
+And Gallup, over the recent months, has warned Democrats, as has Stanley Greenberg, a Democrat pollster, has warned Democrats and Obama, look, don't try to make the case here that the economy is coming back and roaring back as a re-election issue.

 It isn't going to work because it isn't roaring back.

-People don't believe it and don't believe these claims of a virtual economic recovery because they're not living it.
+They don't believe these claims of a virtual economic recovery because they're not living it.

-It's from the uh Wisconsin Journal Sentinel.
+It's from the Wisconsin Journal Sentinel.

 It starts out by saying Wisconsin desperately needs new jobs.

-Even feeble job creation would bring a sense of relief to a recession weary state and a pro-business governor who campaigned on a promise to add 250,000 new private sector jobs in his current term.
+Even feeble job creation would bring a sense of relief to a recession-weary state and a pro-business governor who campaigned on a promise to add 250,000 new private sector jobs in his current term.

 We are one of the few states moving downward.